 This AikCertificate and the AttestationData will be sent out to the https://enterpriseregistration.windows.net/EnrollmentServer to request the MS-Organization Certificate

-After those SIDs are added to the local administrator group, it will install the MS-Organization-Access device certificate to the LocalMachine Certificate store.
+After those SIDs are added to the local administrator group, the MS-Organization-Access device certificate will be installed in the LocalMachine Certificate store.

-When taking a closer look at the exact moment, we will also notice that the device will become Azure Ad Joined.
-Graphical user interface
+When we examine the exact moment more closely, we will also notice that the device will become Entra Joined.

 But before the “Joining your Organization’s Network” phase will be completed it still will need to make sure the certificate is the right one by checking the OID values